kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-4.md

 4. Add it to dropdown on our menu under Sample page
 5. Publish
 6. View page in browser to test if it works.

+Ok.
+So now you have a page but there are no images.
+Why?
+The reason is the very power WordPress loop is not in this page yet.
+The WP Loop, by default pulls in all posts and pages.
+But we only want to pull in our portfolio pieces.
+In order to manipulate the WP loop it ony filter in our portfolio pieces, we need to use `WP_Query()`.

+But before we do that, let's show you how to manipulate the defaults sizes of the your uploaded images.
+When you upload one image, WordPress creates 3 images of that image, the thumbnail, the medium size and the large size.

 ## How do I change the default image sizes when uploaded.